Route planning your trip to France

 Route finding and traffic:

-Try to purchase a good French road atlas before you leave home (we recommend the Michelin Tourist and Motoring Atlas of France 1:200,000).
+If you’re old school, then purchase a good French road atlas before you leave home (we recommend the Michelin Tourist and Motoring Atlas of France 1:200,000).
 Also it’s worth getting a good Michelin map (series bleu) for the area of your destination.
 This can be invaluable when you get close to your destination.
-We recommend you buy these from Stanfords’ Online Bookstore.
-Stanfords specialise in maps and the series bleu maps can be difficult to find elsewhere in the UK.

 Traffic advice: Although French roads are generally very quiet – there are far more miles of road than in UK – they can get incredibly busy at peak holiday times.
 If you want to avoid the jams follow our advice: